 There were also some rather handsome teasels.
 Again in tones of buff.

 Another good habit I got into on holiday was doing some yoga every day.
 It might just be a couple of sun salutations, or some standing postures.
 I felt the difference in my posture and my walking.
 I was conscious of where my shoulder-blades were and where my hip-bones were.
-It is this awareness that I love about yoga.
-It makes me love what my body does for me.
 Just the simple act of walking is a miracle when you think about all the bones and muscles and tendons working in synchrony.
 I breathed deeply and felt the blood pump to my fingertips.

 A couple of kilometres on, and we are approaching the village of Cravans.
 This is the rather lovely cemetery.